GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_secured.md

 ## Delete Spinnaker

+### Generate a cleanup script

-### Generate a script to delete all the resources that were provisioned as part of your Spinnaker installation
+This command generates a script that deletes all the resources that were provisioned as part of your Spinnaker installation.

 ```bash
 ~/spinnaker-for-gcp/scripts/manage/generate_deletion_script.sh